 An “A” in a standard course might be given a value of 4.0, whereas an “A” in an honors course might be given a value of 4.5.
 The assigned values for the other grades (B, C, etc.) may likewise be modified similarly.

-As an illustration, let’s look at a student who completed the following courses and received the relevant grades.
+Let’s consider a student who completed the following courses and received the relevant grades as an illustration.

 You would add up the assigned grade values and divide by the total number of courses to determine the weighted GPA: